What to do in Paternoster

-The coastal beach is the main attraction of the town with its turquoise blue water, lurking many tourist to Paternoster all year round.
-As much as it’s the hub for fisherman, it’s the peaceful beach that make the town so serene.
+The coastal beach is the main attraction of the town with its turquoise blue water, lurking many tourists to Paternoster all year round.
+As much as it’s the hub for fishermen, it’s the peaceful beach that makes the town so serene.
 Take a walk along the shores and enjoy the attractive natural scenery of the ocean.

 Lunch at Timeless Restaurant

-In the main bustling street where strings of restaurants are packed with visitors is Timeless Restaurant nestled between decor stores.
+Restaurants are full in the main bustling street where Timeless Restaurant is nestled between decor stores.
 The relaxed eatery seemed still during the afternoon rush and it’s the perfect setting, overlooking the ocean.

-The menu has a vast selection of cuisines; testing your palette with every item from seafoods, burgers and delicious coffees.
+The menu has a vast selection of cuisines; testing your palette with every item from plates of seafood, burgers, and delicious coffees.
 Try the calamari stripes with a greek salad if you’re looking for a late lunch or the ultimate fish and chips with a barbecue twist.

 Visit the Cape Columbine Lighthouse

-Built in 1936, the Cape Columbine Lighthouse is a rocky point just five kilometres from the town.
+Built-in 1936, the Cape Columbine Lighthouse is a rocky point just five kilometers from the town.
 It got its name from the British wooden ship ‘Columbine’, which was wrecked 1,5km north of the lighthouse in 1829.
-The large reserve surrounding the lighthouse offers hiking, bird-watching and a lovely campsite along the beach.
+The large reserve surrounding the lighthouse offers hiking, bird-watching, and a lovely campsite along the beach.